lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup2.md

 #### Label Propagation

 Label Propagation will propagate labels to unlabeled data by assuming closer data points have similar labels.
+The way it assigns labels to unlabeled data follows these steps:
+1. It creates a connected graph by drawing edges between data nodes. `n_neighbors` can limit the number of nodes you want to connect and therefore reduce the demanding resources from your machine, and of course, to build a fully connected graph, it will cost lots of computer resources.
+2. On the graph, the edge between more similar nodes gets higher weight while the edge between less similar nodes gets lower weights.
+A larger weight allows the label to travel through easier so that the probability of propagating the label is higher.
+3. From each unlabeled node, performing random walk to find the probability distribution of reaching labeled nodes in order to decide which label has the highest probability.
+The random walk won't stop until reaching the convergence, such as all paths had been explored, or the probabilities of each possible label no longer change.